 If legal papers don’t reach you because you were out of the office, it’s your fault.
 If courts can’t contact you, your trial may continue in your absence.

 The solution is to appoint a 3rd party to be your registered agent.
 That 3rd party is usually either a law office or a registered agent service.

-Registered service companies typically charge about $120 per year to be your registered agent.
+Registered agent companies typically charge about $120 per year to be your registered agent.
 Attorneys will often charge more – up to $500 per year.

 We recommend you go with a registered agent service.
 They are professionals who specialize in this single service.